ttoivone/mediacapture-extensions/face-detection-explainer.md

 * Face descriptions could be used as an input to various algorithms like Background Blur, Eye Gaze Correction, Face Framing, etc. Face detection minimizes the surface area that other algorithms need to process for a faster implementation.
 It should be easy to use Face detection API along with a custom Eye Gaze Correction or a Funny Hats feature from a ML framework by passing the face coordinates.

-* Facial landmarks like *eyes*, *nose* and *mouth* should be detected if there's support in the platform and user enables it.
+* Facial landmarks like *eyes* and *mouth* should be detected if there's support in the platform and user enables it.

 * The API should be as minimal as possible, while still supporting current platforms and allowing applications to ask for the minimum amount of extra computation that they need.